Fillings are one of the most common dental procedures for both children and adults.

 Used by dentists for more than a century, dental amalgam is the most thoroughly researched and tested restorative material among all those in use.
 It is durable, easy to use, highly resistant to wear and relatively inexpensive in comparison to other materials.

-For those reasons, it remains a valued treatment option for dentists and their patients.
+For those reasons, it remains a valued treatment option for most dentists and their patients.

 Dental amalgam is a stable alloy made by combining elemental mercury, silver, tin, copper and possibly other metallic elements.

 Although dental amalgam continues to be a safe, commonly used restorative material, some concern has been raised because of its mercury content.